 I was definitely trying to do the best I could as a parent, but it wasn't until I was informed of the disaster risks surrounding us that I became annoyed by my lack of follow through.
 I knew better but I wasn't doing better.

-Luckily, I'm trained in seeing such resistances and self-judgements so I took a step back.
+I noticed by resistance and self-judgements so I took a step back.
 I asked myself why I was annoyed.
 The answer was because I hadn't done anything to prepare us.
 Plus, I was overwhelmed.

 To my great relief, after understanding that I knew better, I also realized how many tiny steps I had already taken.
 The thing was, they were so quickly met with my own resistance that I felt I hadn't gotten anywhere.
 All I could see was the lack of progress, forgetting that I'd even tried.